DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Dialogs/Dialog Properties.md

 ## `messages`

-Each dialog message is limited to five rows of 42 ASCII characters. [[MGS Natlang]] will wrap this text automatically, though you can of course hard wrap it wherever you want with `\n`.
+Each dialog message is limited to five rows of 42 ASCII characters. [[MGS Natlang]] will wrap this text automatically, though you can hard wrap it wherever you want with `\n`.

 ### Manual Text Wrapping (JSON)